GustavoElizarraras/Docker_enviroments/README.md

-# Docker Enviroments for VSCode
+# Docker Environments for VSCode
-This repo provides different enviroments made in Docker.
+This repository provides different environments made in Docker.
 One for Machine Learning and Data Science using Python 3.8, the other for Golang, maybe there will be more in the future.

-## Requiriments
+## Requirements
 - Docker installed and running.
     - If you don't use Linux, share the directories ~/.ssh and the directory of your project with Docker Desktop
 - Docker Compose installed.